A Week Island-Hopping the Canaries: Volcanoes, Whales, and Black Sand

 Cesar Manrique is Lanzarote's defining artist.
 He returned from New York in 1968 and spent the rest of his life integrating art with the volcanic landscape, and convincing the island government to ban billboards, limit high-rise buildings, and preserve the aesthetic coherence that makes Lanzarote unique.

-Mirador del Rio (5 EUR): A clifftop viewpoint at 475 meters, designed by Manrique, looking north to the island of La Graciosa.
+Mirador del Rio (5 EUR): a clifftop viewpoint at 475 meters, designed by Manrique, looking north to the island of La Graciosa.
 The viewing windows are curved into the rock.
 The cafe is built into the cliff.
 The view — red cliff, blue channel, golden island — is calendar-perfect.

 5-site pass: 35 EUR.
 Worth it.